 Who We Are

-The Dawson Regional Planning Commission was established in August 2010 under Chapter 11 of the Tr’ondëk Hwëch’in Final Agreement.
+The Dawson Regional Planning Commission was re-established in November 2018 under Chapter 11 of the Tr’ondëk Hwëch’in Final Agreement.
 It is an independent body with six Yukon community members, based on nominations received from the Parties (i.e., Government of Yukon and First Nations governments who have Traditional Territory within the planning region).
-The Parties for the Dawson plan are the Yukon, Tr’ondëk Hwëch’in, and Vuntut Gwitchin governments.
-Na-Cho Nyak Dun First Nation is not an official Party, but is an observer as per their overlap agreement with Tr’ondëk Hwëch’in.
+The Parties for the Dawson plan are the Yukon and Tr’ondëk Hwëch’in governments.
+Na-Cho Nyak Dun First Nation and the Vuntut Gwitchin Government are not official Parties, but are observers as per their overlap agreements with Tr’ondëk Hwëch’in.
 Appointments are made by the Yukon Minister of Energy, Mines and Resources based on nominations received from each of the Parties.
 Parties nominate people who they think have the skills, knowledge and experience to assist in developing a successful land use plan.

 Why We Were Created